theatre captions for deaf people

 Plasma caption unit hangs above small stage with horseshoe seating arrangement.

-• Text and background colours can be amended to suit the "mood" of the production.
+• Text and background colours can be amended to suit the mood of the production.

 • Captions can be integrated into the set, to take account of design considerations.
-The benefit of this is that patrons can read the captions face on, rather than have to glance between the side of the stage and the main action.

 As with traditional units, at points in a scene where the set fades to black and there is no dialogue, the display unit can be cleared to prevent bleach from bright text.